sebw/blog-old.wains.be/index.md

 A blog about Linux, Open Source, VoIP and other nerdy stuff.

+## Disclaimers

-**Opinions expressed here represent my own and not those of my employer.**
+- Opinions expressed here represent my own and not those of my employer
+- This site uses cookies for the sole purpose of the commenting system
+- You can disable javascript on this site.
+Search and comments would be disabled, though

 ## Who am I